nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/workflow-use-cases/one-step-validation-flow-based-on-lifecycle-only/implement-the-validation-logic.md

 ## Reject chain

 Like the validation chain, the refusal automation chain will be used by the users with validationWorkflow_validation permission, but to reject the document.
+In addition, it will log a "Validation_rejected" on the document audit trail.

 {{#> panel heading='To implement the reject chain:'}}
-1. [Create the automation chain]({{page space='studio' page='use-content-automation'}}) whose operations and parameters are given below.
+[Create the automation chain]({{page space='studio' page='use-content-automation'}}) whose operations and parameters are given below.
 Don't bind it to any button or event handler, just create the chain.
 {{/panel}}

+**Automation chain ID**
+ID will be "validationWorkflow_rejected".

-**Reject chain parameters**
+**Automation chain parameters**

 <div class="table-scroll">
 <table class="hover">